Allergy Shot Advice

-“In the old days, what went into them was just dust, the same stuff you wipe from your window sill,” said Dr. Jackie Eghrari-Sabet, of Family Allergy & Asthma Care in Gaithersburg, Md.“Now, it’s much more specific and includes the dust mites and the part of the mites that we humans develop an allergy to.”
+“In the old days, what went into them was just dust, the same stuff you wipe from your window sill,” said Dr. Jackie Eghrari-Sabet, of Family ENT, Allergy & Asthma Center in Gaithersburg, Md.“Now, it’s much more specific and includes the dust mites and the part of the mites that we humans develop an allergy to.”

 So, theoretically, the shots should work better.
 In the long term, they certainly work better than allergy medications because shots treat the cause and not just the symptoms of your misery.

 We asked Dr. Jackie what people really need to know about allergy shots: